 Crawlability is the ability of search engine bots to access and read your website content.
 If pages cannot be crawled, they cannot be indexed or ranked.
-Key factors affecting crawlability include robots.txt rules, server response times, site architecture, internal linking, and crawl budget.
-Ensure important pages are accessible to crawlers.
+Key factors include robots.txt rules, server response times, site architecture, internal linking, and crawl budget.

 What is Crawlability?

 Crawlability refers to a search engine’s ability to access your website content.
-It’s the first step in getting pages indexed and ranked.
+It is the first step in getting pages indexed and ranked.

 Crawling process: